 When to listen

-Research shows that listening to your playlist half an hour before something difficult – like bathtime, getting dressed, or in the evening – can make things easier.
+Research shows that listening to a personalised playlist half an hour before something difficult – like bathtime, getting dressed, or in the evening – can make things easier.

 How to listen

-Test the songs you have added to your playlist by finding a quiet time to sit with your loved one to listen to the tunes together.
+Test the songs you have added to your playlist.
 Make sure you look for subtle positive signs like toe or finger-tapping, in addition to smiles or positive vocal reactions.

 On the go

-Remember to take your playlist with you when you’re leaving the house, as you never know when you’ll need it.
+Remember to take your playlist with you when you’re leaving the house, as you never know when you may need it.

 Help getting started